niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 And so on.
 This is important because some projects encourage non-local development on collective clusters; per both quality security, for webhook development this seems extremely hazardous.
 It will also slow devs down by making them overly cautious about cluster matters unrelated to development (as they also learn webhooks and related apis).
 Don't make devs walk on eggshells!
 Webhook development is best done on disposable local clusters (e.g. k3d), where developers are free to create/destroy/break/modify.
 The risks become better understood by doing so anyway.

-This evaluation is not complete, just food for thought.
+This evaluation is not intended to be complete, just food for thought.

 # Future Work